kix2902/PlayStoreApi/README.md

 }
 ```

-The structure of every type data are the following:
+The structure of every type data are the following _(all values are optional)_:

 ### Album